Commercial Real Estate Terms and Definitions

 Kiosk

-A small, physically independent stand or cart often placed within the common area of a retail structure (typically a regional mall) from which specialty goods are sold.
+A small, physically independent stand or cart often placed within the common area of a retail structure (frequently a regional mall) from which specialty goods are typically sold or, in some cases, returned.

 Leased Space

-Space under contract between a landlord and a tenant or between a tenant and a subtenant.
+Space under contract between a landlord and a tenant.
+A contract between a tenant and a subtenant is more accurately described as subleased space.

 Leasehold

 A leasehold is an ownership structure in which a temporary right to use land has been granted by the landowner to another party.
-(See ground lease.)
-Although the tenants do not own the land, they are able to improve the land and operate it as stipulated in the ground lease for the term of the lease.
+(See Ground Lease.)

 Leasing Activity

-Leasing activity is a term that refers to the number of leases signed or square footage committed to over a specified period without regard to occupancy.
+Refers to the number of leases signed or square footage committed to over a specified period without regard to occupancy.
 Typically, leases are executed many months before a tenant occupies the space.
 This arrangement means that a lease can be executed in a given quarter, but the space commitment will not show up in the absorption figures until the space is occupied at some point in the future.
 Leasing activity includes direct leases, subleases and expansions of existing leases.
-Leasing activity also includes any preleasing activity in buildings that are under construction, are planned or are under renovation.
-(Synonym: gross absorption)
+Leasing activity also includes any preleasing activity in buildings that are under construction, planned or under renovation.
+(Synonym: Take-up)

-LEED is a third-party certificate program under the U.S. Green Building Council (USGBC).
-It is a nationally accepted benchmark for the design, construction and operation of high-performance sustainable buildings.
-Certificate levels are as follows: Certified, Silver, Gold or Platinum.
-The levels are based on points obtained in six areas: sustainable sites, water efficiency, energy and atmosphere, material and resources, indoor environmental quality, and innovation in design.
+A third-party certificate program under the U.S. Green Building Council (USGBC) for the design, construction and operation of high-performance sustainable buildings.
+Certificate levels are as follows: Certified, Silver, Gold and Platinum.
+The levels are based on points obtained in six areas: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and innovation in design.

 Less than Truckload or Less than Load (LTL) Shipping

-LTL is the transportation of lightweight freight or smaller groupings of freight.
-LTL shipments typically weigh between 151 and 20,000 lbs.
+The transportation of lightweight freight or smaller groupings of freight.
+LTL shipments typically weigh between 151 and 20,000 pounds.
 LTL carriers collect freight from various shippers and consolidate that freight onto enclosed trailers for line haul (the movement of cargo between two major cities or ports) to the delivering terminal or to a hub terminal.

 Letter of Intent (LOI)